haimgel/ha_exercise/README.md

  * Upon an unsuccessful API call, the application currently just displays a message with an exception message, verbatim, in the UI.
-In a real world application, most common failure modes should be investigated, and their specific messages amended with specific instructions to the user how to resolve this spefific problem. (e.g. "plug the TV in" on a timeout error).
+In a real world application, most common failure modes should be investigated, and their specific messages amended with specific instructions to the user how to resolve this specific problem. (e.g. "plug the TV in" on a timeout error).

- * The application still should have a mechanism to reset all settings to "factory defaults", both manually and when an unrecoverable database corruption is detected (even though SQLite is pretty resilient, this still can happen).
+ * The application still should have a mechanism to reset all settings to "factory defaults", both manually and when an unrecoverable database corruption is detected.

 ### Websockets